 For example, at one client, when teams didn’t deliver the desired (read, “dictated by the product owner”) number of stories, the management response was to increase pressure on the teams to deliver to “commitments.”

-My experiment seeded different questions during sprint reviews to focus attention on how work was flowing into the teams, and whether the teams had the conditions to succeed.
-After several reviews, the managers started asking different sorts of questions without prompting, and focusing less on “holding people accountable.”
+My experiment seeded different questions during sprint reviews.
+I wanted to focus attention on how work was flowing into the teams, and whether the teams had the conditions to succeed.
+After several reviews, the managers started asking different sorts of questions without prompting.
+They focused less on “holding people accountable,” and more on the issues the teams faced.
 I knew I my experiment was moving the situation in the right direction.

 A change in questions is not so easy to count, and probably difficult to implement as a capital M Measure.
-But listening to the sorts of questions managers asked was quite useful as an indicator in my experiment.
+But tracking the questions managers asked was quite useful as an indicator in my experiment.
 Different questions implied different thinking, which led to different actions, and eventually, improved project results.
 My experiment moved the system in a better direction and a bit closer to solving the big problem.

 “But all these tiny changes will be soooo slow” you might be thinking.
 Most big problems didn’t appear in a day—although sometimes it looks that way.
 Big problems are the result of accumulated effects over time.
 They did’t arrive in a day, and they won’t be solved in a day.
 But, bit by bit, experiment by experiment, you can make things better.